mattmassicotte/AppTemplate/README.md

 This is a standard application target that builds for all Apple platforms that support standalone apps.
 That means it supports macOS, iOS, tvOS, and visionOS.
 Multi-platform targets are kind of amazing, and used to be extremely difficult to pull off.
 I **absolutely** love supporting multiple platforms, even if you don't intend on shipping to all.
 Especially macOS, since it doesn't require a simulator, and can build/test with much less overhead.

+This app also includes to related test targets: `MultiPlatformAppTests` and `MultiPlatformAppUITests`.

 ## Contributing and Collaboration